elsiklab/multivariantviewer/README.md

 * `clickTooltips` - Display tooltips on click instead of mouseover if showTooltips is true (default: false)
 * `labelFont` - Specify subtrack label font CSS e.g. "6px sans-serif"
 * `labelWidth` - Specify a specific width for all subtrack labels.
 Default autosizes to each sublabel's length, which can look ugly
+* `includeIndels` - Include indels.
+Default false since if these are overlapping it will complicate the display.
+By default only renders things with type SNV

 ### Grid and matrix options